9 September 2016

 Keeping the Station permanently crewed requires careful planning.
 A few times a year three astronauts leave as a new trio arrives.
 Crew rotations are called ‘Expeditions’.
-ESA astronaut Thomas Pesquet is part of Expeditions 50 and 51 and will share his Proxima mission and time on the Station with eight other astronauts.
+ESA astronaut Thomas Pesquet was part of Expeditions 50 and 51 and shared his Proxima mission and time on the Station with eight other astronauts.

 Soyuz commander: Oleg Novitsky

-Oleg will be Soyuz commander for the flight to the International Space Station and back, with Thomas acting as second in command.
+Oleg was Soyuz commander for the flight to the International Space Station and back, with Thomas acting as second in command.

 Flight engineer: Peggy Whitson

 A biochemist by education, Peggy has a PhD and many awards as well as two patents to her name.
-Peggy will take over command of the Space Station for a second time during the Proxima mission as Expedition 51 commander.
+Peggy took over command of the Space Station for a second time during the Proxima mission as Expedition 51 commander.

 Already on the Station